 As the global population continues to rise and climate change threatens current crop yields, new solutions are required to increase agricultural and horticultural productivity.
-Early studies have suggested that photosynthetic efficiency is a limiting factor on maximised crop growth in C3 plants and thus represents a target for improving yield.
-Previous work has demonstrated that the overexpression of key regulatory steps in the Calvin Bensom Cycle (CBC) results in an increase in biomass yield and grain yield in tobacco and wheat respectively.
-This enhanced regeneration of the carbon acceptor RuBP (ribulose-1,5-bisphosphate) in the CBC is therefore demonstrative of a viable and effective method for improving photosynthetic efficiency across species.
-This work continues this line of research where rate-limiting enzyme activities in the CBC will be increased via genetic modification.
+Early studies have suggested that photosynthetic efficiency is a limiting factor on maximised crop growth and thus represents a target for improving yield.
+Previous work has demonstrated that genetically manipulating a key process of photosynthesis (the Calvin-Bensom Cycle, CBC) results in an increase in biomass yield and grain yield in tobacco and wheat respectively.
+Enhancing photosynthesis through genetic manipulation of this process is therefore demonstrative of a viable and effective method for improving photosynthetic efficiency across species.
+This project continues this line of research.

 This work is being carried out in cultivated strawberry (Fragaria x ananassa Duch.), as current research in this area aims to understand how fundamental research in model plants, such as Tobacco and Arabidopsis, can be applied to crops.
-We will aim to determine if overexpression of CBC genes, independently or simultaneously, results in changes to total biomass, harvestable yield, and developmental characteristics.
+I will aim to determine if improvement of the CBC, through genetically manipulating one or multiple enzymes, results in changes to total biomass, harvestable yield, and developmental characteristics.
 Another key area of my research is to ascertain if enhanced photosynthesis, increased total biomass and increased fruit yield affect strawberry fruit quality.
-We will investigate this using a range of analytical chemistry techniques to study if or how key flavour and nutritional compounds differ between genetically modified and unmodified lines.
+I will investigate this using a range of analytical chemistry techniques to study if or how key flavour and nutritional compounds differ between genetically modified and unmodified lines.